DogaSahin/Twitter_Sentiment_Analysis/README.md

 ### Dataset
 To evaluate the model you must download a specific dataset mentioned in the link below.
 - [Sentiment140 dataset with 1.6 million tweets](https://www.kaggle.com/kazanova/sentiment140)

+### Twitter API

+To receive tweets, one needs to get their personal twitter api key and token.
+To get the Twitter API key, it is necessary to apply to Twitter.
+After your application is approved, you can place the necessary keys in the Get_Tweets notbeook and run the code.

 ### Author